 Murphy aspires to become an entrepreneur.
 He plans on starting a hat and bow tie business.
 Murphy always had this idea in mind, but after injuring his ankle while playing basketball, he had the motivation to pursue it.

 Murphy was forced to wear a medical boot for his injury.
-Hemming jeans above his boot was one of the first sowing lessons his mother had taught him.
+Hemming jeans above his boot was one of the first sewing lessons his mother had taught him.

 “I just started off modifying old clothes I don’t use anymore and making them into something I could use,” Murphy said.